 If you chip or break your tooth, you should call your dentist to schedule an appointment and see if you need to be seen immediately.
 If you experience pain with your broken tooth, your dentist will want to see you as soon as possible.
 Acting quickly will ensure you get the most straightforward treatment option.

 Toothache or Jaw Pain

 If you have a dental emergency, it’s essential to know the difference between toothache and jaw pain.
 A toothache refers to any pain in your tooth or the surrounding area of your mouth.
-A common mistake patients make is assuming the two conditions are identical.
-If you experience sudden pain in your teeth that comes without warning, swelling around your teeth or gums, or severe sensitivity to heat, cold, sweet, or sour foods, call your dentist as soon as possible.
+A common mistake that patients make is assuming the two conditions are identical.
+If you experience sudden pain in your teeth that comes on without warning, swelling around your teeth or gums, or severe sensitivity to heat, cold, sweet, or sour foods, call your dentist as soon as possible.

 Cutting or Biting Your Tongue, Lip, or Cheek

-If you cut or bite your tongue, lip, or cheek frequently, you should see your dentist as soon as possible to make sure there is not something with your bite that could be causing these issues.
+If you cut or bite your tongue, lip, or cheek frequently, you should see your dentist as soon as possible to make sure there is not an issue with your bite that could be causing these issues.
 While you wait for your appointment, wash the area as well as you can.
 Apply a cold compress to slow down any bleeding and stop swelling.
 Contact your dentist for further instructions if the bleeding doesn’t stop after 10 minutes.
 If it is really severe, contact 911.